Chile Ridge: Geological formation related to the Chile Ridge movement

-Consequence of the Subduction of the Chile Ridge
+Consequence of the subduction of the Chile Ridge

-Patagonia Slab Window
+Patagonia slab window

 The most obvious impact of the subduction of the Chile ridge is the formation of slab window.
-It is formed when the segments of separating Chile Ridge subducts under the southern South America Plate.
-The trailing edge of the Nazca plate is completely melted in the subduction zone, and the leading edge of the Antarctic Plate diverges, a widening gap is created between the two plates as very little crust is melted after subduction.
+It is formed when the segments of separating Chile Ridge subducts under the southern South America plate.
+The trailing edge of the Nazca plate is completely melted in the subduction zone, and the leading edge of the Antarctic plate diverges, a widening gap is created between the two plates as very little crust is melted after subduction.
 In this case, only a very little amount of magma is produced underneath the slab window.
 The mantle in the slab window is rather hotter than the mantle that melts from the lithospheric crust, and the generation of magma is very slow.
 This is due to low-extent of hydration to the subduction zone, decreasing mantle convection velocity, as the production of magma in the subduction zone is mainly driven by the hydration that lowers the partial melting of the crust.
 A volcanic arc gap is formed above the slab window as the magma melted from the crust convects slowly which hampers the volcanism.
 The ridge segment between Taitao and Darwin transform faults are currently located near the Chile Trench and collide with the South American plate.

-The presence of slab window underneath southern South America Plate has been proven by the research which aims at determining the lithosphere and upper mantle structure proximate to the Chile Ridge.
+The presence of slab window underneath southern South America plate has been proven by the research which aims at determining the lithosphere and upper mantle structure proximate to the Chile Ridge.
 An intraplate seismic gap is recorded which coincides with the Patagonian slab window location.
-The experimental results of the P-wave travel-time tomography show there is low-velocity zone in the predicted slab window location, migrating eastward with increasing depth.
+The experimental results of the P wave travel-time tomography show there is low-velocity zone in the predicted slab window location, migrating eastward with increasing depth.

-Tectonic Erosion and Emplacement of Ophiolite
+Tectonic erosion and emplacement of ophiolite

-Other than the generation of the slab window, the Chile Ridge subduction into the Chile Triple Junction also influences the Taitao Peninsula.
+Other than the generation of the slab window, the Chile Ridge subduction into the Chile triple junction also influences the Taitao Peninsula.
 First of all is the tectonic erosion, Neogene basaltic volcanism and tectonic uplift in Late Cretaceous.
-Obduction and thrusting of Nazca plate produced due to the convergence of the overriding South America Plate and the Chile ridge, causing low-pressure metamorphism, facilitated the emplacement of ophiolite complex.
+Obduction and thrusting of Nazca plate produced due to the convergence of the overriding South America plate and the Chile ridge, causing low-pressure metamorphism, facilitated the emplacement of ophiolite complex.

-Chile Triple Junction
+Chile triple junction

-The Chile Triple Junction is the intersection of Nazca, Antarctica and South American Plate.
-The position of the junction shifts over time, and depends whether the spreading ridge subducts or the transform fault subducts beneath the South American Plate.
-When the spreading ridge subducts, the Triple junction shifts northwards; but if the fracture zone subducts, the Triple junction shifts southwards.
+The Chile triple junction is the intersection of Nazca, Antarctica and South American plate.
+The position of the junction shifts over time, and depends whether the spreading ridge subducts or the transform fault subducts beneath the South American plate.
+When the spreading ridge subducts, the triple junction shifts northwards; but if the fracture zone subducts, the triple junction shifts southwards.
 The junction has shifted to the north starting from the onset of Chile Ridge subduction since 17 Ma after the rupture of the Nazca-Antarctic-Phoenix triple junction.
-Since then, the Chile Triple Junction has arrived to its current position in the western Taitao Peninsula.
-Prior to 10 Ma, Chile Triple Junction reaches the southern Taitao peninsula.
-Currently, the temperature of Chile Triple Junction below the depth of 10 – 20 km is predicted to be 800 – 900 °C.
+Since then, the Chile triple junction has arrived to its current position in the western Taitao Peninsula.
+Prior to 10 Ma, Chile triple junction reaches the southern Taitao peninsula.
+Currently, the temperature of Chile triple junction below the depth of 10 – 20 km is predicted to be 800 – 900 °C.